 Please read this section for further details.

-With the help of our Letter of Invitation, visa can be obtained on arrival at the border of Shirkhan.
+With the help of our Letter of Invitation, a visa can be obtained on arrival at the border of Shirkhan.

-Price of the visa is 150 USD.
+The price of the visa is 150 USD.

 Yes, of course, all women are always welcome in our Afghanistan tours.